 In line with visibility objectives and in order to highlight women's roles, contributions, and leadership during the COVID-19 lockdown in Kyrgyzstan, the SI developed a documentary portraying women leaders' stories with the help of its partners.
 This is a compilation of stories from lockdown as told by women of different professions and spheres.
+The 20-minutes documentary "Women on the frontline with COVID-19" was produced in Russian, Kyrgyz, and English.
+It was first presented to the broad public to celebrate International Women's Day on the National TV channel (KTRK), and was played during a monthlong period as per SI's agreement with KTRK.
+In addition, film was played by the second-rated TV channel ELTR and private NEXT TV.
+It was also published on UN Kyrgyzstan and Global Spotlight platforms.
+The documentary can be downloaded here.
+A detailed description of the media coverage along with links is here.

-The 20-minutes documentary "Women on the b) Messages
+b) Messages

-The Programme applied a co-creation approach while developing the following 3 main messages:

-- "Women leadership a breakthrough into a new era" message became the motto of the Women Rise for All Forum which placed particular emphasis on the agency, leadership roles, and contributions of diverse women to the country's response to the health and humanitarian crisis caused by the COVID-19 pandemic. - "Don't be afraid.
+The Programme applied a co-creation approach while developing the following 3 main messages: - "Women leadership - a breakthrough into a new era" message became the motto of the Women Rise for All Forum which placed particular emphasis on the agency, leadership roles, and contributions of diverse women to the country's response to the health and humanitarian crisis caused by the COVID-19 pandemic.

+- "Don't be afraid.
 Stop the violence.
 Live" was both the motto and brand of the 16 days of Activism Against Gender Violence Campaign.
-It was co-created with design thinking workshop participants. - "Investing efforts and funds in education of girls will lead to more prosperous families and communities", "Support girls to get education and work outside home before and after marriage", "The education of my daughter is my parental responsibility", "Responsible and loving mothers and fathers know and support their daughters in realizing their dreams", "Men in my family participate and support girls in obtaining their education and are proud of their girls" these messages have been pre-tested in target communities and chosen as the basis for the C4D roadmap to address child marriages.
+It was co-created with design thinking workshop participants.

+- "Investing efforts and funds in education of girls will lead to more prosperous families and communities", "Support girls to get education and work outside home before and after marriage", "The education of my daughter is my parental responsibility", "Responsible and loving mothers and fathers know and support their daughters in realizing their dreams", "Men in my family participate and support girls in obtaining their education and are proud of their girls" - these messages have been pre-tested in target communities and chosen as the basis for the C4D roadmap to address child marriages.